Local Legends, Real Stories

 October 19, 2024

-The Allegheny County Historical Society will be hosting a presentation of Rattlesnake Colonel in Cumberland, Maryland at 400 Mechanic Street on Saturday, October 19 at 2:00 pm.
-Tickets are limited and are available on the ACHS website.
+The Allegheny County Historical Society will be hosting Rattlesnake Colonel in Cumberland, Maryland at 400 Mechanic Street on Saturday, October 19 at 2:00 pm.
+Tickets are available on the ACHS website.

 October 24, 2024

-Senior Commons at Powder Mill will be hosting a presentation of Across the River, Murder at Accomac on October 24th at 5:00 pm at 1775 Powder Mill Road in York, PA.
-Details will be posted on their website when available.
+Senior Commons at Powder Mill will be hosting Across the River, Murder at Accomac on October 24th at 5:00 pm at 1775 Powder Mill Road in York, Pennsylvania.
+Seating is limited and RSVP's required.
+See website for details.

 February 27, 2025